snl-dakota/dakota-packages/trilinos/doc/build_ref/TrilinosBuildReferenceTemplate.rst

 Setting the C++ language standard for Trilinos
 ----------------------------------------------

-Trilinos currently supports building with the C++14 language standard as supported by a wide range of C++ compilers.
-In addition, the library targets imported from the installed ``<Package>Config.cmake`` files (also pulled in through ``TrilinosConfig.cmake``) will automatically require downstream CMake projects turn on C++14 or later standard support in the compiler options (using the CMake ``INTERFACE_COMPILE_FEATURES`` properties of the Trilinos library targets).
-Building Trilinos with C++11 or lower C++ language standards is not supported.
+Trilinos currently supports building with the C++17 language standard as supported by a wide range of C++ compilers.
+In addition, the library targets imported from the installed ``<Package>Config.cmake`` files (also pulled in through ``TrilinosConfig.cmake``) will automatically require downstream CMake projects turn on C++17 or later standard support in the compiler options (using the CMake ``INTERFACE_COMPILE_FEATURES`` properties of the Trilinos library targets).
+Building Trilinos with C++14 or lower C++ language standards is not supported.

 However, to try building Trilinos with a higher C++ language standard (with a supporting compiler), set the CMake cache variable ``CMAKE_CXX_STANDARD`` to an appropriate value.
-For example, to try building Trilinos with C++17 turned on, configure with::
+For example, to try building Trilinos with C++20 turned on, configure with::

-  -D CMAKE_CXX_STANDARD:STRING=17
+  -D CMAKE_CXX_STANDARD:STRING=20

-As mentioned above, that will also result in all downstream C++ software built CMake to be built with C++17 compiler options turned on as well.
+As mentioned above, that will also result in all downstream C++ software built with CMake to be built with C++20 compiler options turned on as well.

-However, Trilinos is currently only rigorously tested with C++14 compiler options so trying to build and use with a higher language standard may not give satisfactory results.
+However, Trilinos is currently only rigorously tested with C++17 compiler options so trying to build and use with a higher language standard may not give satisfactory results.